crflynn/arcade/README.md

     -it golyglot
 ```

-To push new documentation, tar the docs contents and submit a PUT request to
+To push new documentation, tar the docs contents and submit a PUT request:

 ```bash
 # Navigate into the docs build directory (where index.html is).